 This is a very important change because it forces me to admit that what I used to believe is respect (the tap-dancing) was actually fear.
 I was so frightened of altering my relationships with people or changing how people perceived me, that I came up with a unique Andrew for almost every person in my life.

 Real talk; I hate the beach!
 But I grew up in the coast and that was the most appropriate place for me to be told that truth.
-While strolling on the beach in the morning, Tony told me to just ride the wave and see where it goes.
+While strolling on the beach in the morning, the same friend told me to just ride the wave and see where it goes.

 To be careful not to fold back into the thing I just spent two weeks and a tiny fortune in the hospital being unfolded out of.
 People are going to be unhappy with some of my decisions.
 Best I can hope for is enough people in my corner who like the genuine me that I don’t need the rest of the passengers on the train.